artkeller/ESP32StartupErrorAnalyzer/timing/README.md

 ### Interpretation

-- **Alle Bedingungen bestanden**:
+- **All Conditions Passed**:
-  - Alle Power-Down-Domains konnten erfolgreich konfiguriert werden.
+  - All power-down domains were successfully configured.
-  - Keine Fehler traten auf.
+  - No errors occurred.

-- **Ziel erreicht**:
+- **Objective Achieved**:
-  - Die Konfiguration ist stabil und funktional.
+  - The configuration is stable and functional.

-- **Laufzeit**:
+- **Runtime**:
-  - Die gemessene Laufzeit betrug 2 ms (Startzeit: 1044 ms, Endzeit: 1046 ms) und liegt somit innerhalb akzeptabler Grenzen für die durchgeführten Konfigurationen.
+  - The measured runtime was 2 ms (start time: 1044 ms, end time: 1046 ms), which is within acceptable limits for the performed configurations.